rafahg/rafahg/README.md

 </p>

-- 🔭 I’m currently working o
+- 🔭 I’m currently working on more projects than i can handle.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AWS.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on opensource and react projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help in general.
-- 💬 Ask me about ...
+- 💬 Ask me about whatever you want.
+I will try to help!.
-- 📫 How to reach me: ...
+- 📫 How to reach me: rafa.hernandez.dev@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...